hodyroff/scs-training/Virtualization/Support.md

 * Stateless VMs are sometimes called cattle -- in contrast to pets (or snowflakes) that are manually maintained VMs that need operator care, backups etc.
 * If some VMs (backend, database) hold persistent data, treat them differently

+### Scaling
+* Horizontal scaling (using more VMs to work in parallel) is typically easy to do with stateless VMs
+* Vertical scaling (creating larger VMs) is supported by OpenStack
+    - You can hot(un)plug disks and network ports into running VMs
+    - Changing the number of vCPUs or the amout of memory requires a VM resize operation
+        * This causes a reboot of the VM
+        * Don't forget to confirm the resize after the rebooted VM has been checked
+* Autoscaling (horizontal scaling) in OpenStack can be done via [heat](https://wiki.openstack.org/wiki/Heat/AutoScaling) orchestration templates
+    - This is not very popular and SCS standards do not require this functionality to be present
+    - Many workloads that would benefit from autoscaling are containerized and use the Kubernetes mechanisms for autoscaling

-### Troubleshooting boot trouble (self-support)
+### Troubleshooting boot issues (self-support)
 * When a created VM does not become accessible, this can be debugged in a number of ways
     - Most Linux images are configured to write the boot log to the serial console.
-This is capture by OpenStack and can be accessed via horizon or via `openstack console log show`
+This is captured by OpenStack and can be accessed via horizon or via `openstack console log show`
     - Most Linux and Windows images create output to a virtual VGA graphics card.
 This can be accessed via horizon or by pointing a web browser to the URL given by `openstack console url show`.
 Many images also allow input this way, so you could log in if local console logins are allowed.
 * If you have created your own image, you may be able to observe trouble from the bootloader to locate and load the operating system.
     - This does not typically happen on generic images provided by the provider
 * You may see trouble with your root filesystem which may have suffered corruption on a crash
-    - This be recovered by attaching the volume to another VM and using filesystem recovery tools
+    - This can be recovered by attaching the volume to another VM and using filesystem recovery tools
     - For local storage, you can boot with a rescue image (`openstack server rescue`)
 * Your volume may be read-only and reject WRITE requests
     - This is due to locks held when ceph went down and needs support from the cloud provider; it is described above in the Maintenance section